pdb_extract

 Convert PDB format file without a chain ID

-It is not uncommon that a PDB structure of an NMR structure does not have chain ID.
-Upload the file without chain ID to pdb_extract, and pdb_extract try to add chain ID.
-Review the sequence information at the 2nd page and confirm the chain ID assignment is proper.
+It is not uncommon for a PDB format NMR structure file to lack a chain ID.
+Upload the file at Step 2 and pdb_extract will attempt to add a chain ID.
+Review the sequence information at Step 3 and confirm that the chain ID assignment is correct before pressing Run.

 Frequently asked questions